 - May require a lot of fine-tuning to get the chair to feel just right

-Perhaps you’ve already blown the kids’ college fund on bleeding edge GPU whizzbangery and now have limited funds with which to purchase a new gaming throne.
+Perhaps you’ve already blown the kids’ college fund on bleeding edge GPU whizzbangery and now have limited funds with which to purchase a new office throne.
 The budget section beckons, and truth be told it’s an intimidating place, full of generic-looking chairs with underwhelming customer reviews.
 However, there are bargains to be found, though you’re going to have to accept the odd flaw in your gem.

 Office Star’s range of chairs don’t look noteworthy at first glance, but the customer reviews are consistently good.
-I like the ProGrid Back Managers Chair ($160 with arms) a lot because it offers the kind of tweakability usually only found on much more expensive models.
+I like the ProGrid Back Managers Chair a lot because it offers the kind of tweakability usually only found on much more expensive models.
 Using its daunting array of levers, you can adjust the height and tilt of the chair, plus slide the seat pan forwards or backwards.
 The backrest can also be shifted up or down, and the armrests raised or lowered and slid back and forth until you find the perfect position.

 - The most comfortable chair we've ever sat in